-- I am satisfied that access to the document would promote the objects of the FOI Act. - I consider that the subject matter of the document does not have the character of public importance and that there would be limited public interest in the document. - I consider that no insights into public expenditure will be provided through examination of the document. - I am satisfied that you do not require access to the document in order to access your own personal information.
+- I am satisfied that access to the document would promote the objects of the FOI Act. - I consider that the subject matter of the document does not seem to have the character of public importance.
+The matter has a very limited scope and, in my view, would be of interest to a very narrow section of the public. - I consider that no insights into public expenditure will be provided through examination of the document. - I am satisfied that you do not require access to the document in order to access your own personal information.